2025/2026 Winter Season Rules

 3-Team Registration Terms & Conditions

-• $300 penalty if the full balance is not paid by the final deadline.
+• $300 additional fee if the full balance isn’t paid by the season deadline

 • E-transfer: payment@vmsl.ca